nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-2-14

-1:45pm Sorry for the 20 minutes outage caused by Josh!
+1:45pm Sorry for the 20 minutes outage!
 All back to normal now.

 2022-2-7